Here, we explore the psychology of overthinking and how to gently calm an overactive mind.

 - emotional overwhelm → grounded confidence

-- disconnection → deeper, healthier relationships
+- disconnection → healthier, more secure relationships

 External Academic Sources Used

-- UCLA – Affect Labelling Study
+UCLA – Affect Labelling Study

-- University of Michigan – Uncertainty & Neural Pathways
+University of Michigan – Uncertainty & Neural Pathways

-- Cognitive Therapy and Research – Rumination Studies
+Cognitive Therapy and Research – Rumination Studies

-- Harvard Health – Movement & Rumination
+Harvard Health – Movement & Rumination”